DLBPointon/workflow-wgc/README.md

 ## Workflows Community of Practice

-Webiste for the WGC Workflows CoP
+Website for the Workflows Community of Practice at the Wellcome Genome Campus.